behdadn77/Distributed-Systems/questions/Synchronization/Pessimistic_Timestamp_Ordering_Protocol.md

-### File Title: Pessimistic_Timestamp_Ordering_Protocol
+### File Title: Pessimistic_vs_Optimistic_Timestamp_Ordering_Protocol

 ---

 **Question:** *Describe pessimistic timestamp ordering.
 Which problem does this protocol address, how does it work?
-In a crowded system with a lot of requests to manage and a small dataset to access, would you use pessimistic or optimistic timestamp ordering and why?*
+In a crowded system with a lot of requests to manage and a small dataset to access, would you use pessimistic or optimistic timestamp ordering and why?
+Additionally, consider a system with a few requests per second and a large database.
+How would your choice change, and why?*

 ---